lilyhoratio/mastermind/README.md

 - Refactor more custom hooks for toggling boolean hooks (guide: https://daveceddia.com/custom-hooks/)
 - Fix Bug: if user initially has 15 guesses total, guesses 11 times, and then changes their total guesses to 10, the app breaks
 - Toggle for light/dark mode
 - Loading state when generating a new API - create a helper function that resets all state in game on "generate new code" button.
-Right now, I am hacking this by simlpy reloading the window.
+Right now, I am hacking this by simply reloading the window.

 ## Tech Stack